seknox/trasa/README.md

 ## About The Project

-TRASA is a unified access control platform with three access control features built into a single platform:
+TRASA is a unified access control platform with identity-aware access proxy, privileged access management, two-factor authentication, device trust, and access policy features that enable secure remote access to Web, SSH, RDP, and Database services.

-1. Two factor authentication (implemented with native agents)
-2. Privilege access management (implemented with identity aware access proxy)
-3. User device hygiene based access policies (implemented with user device security hygiene scanning agent)

-These features cumulatively enables **zero trust access control** (we have a fancy word for it, zTAC) security model to every remote access endpoints.
+These features cumulatively enables **zero trust access control** security model to every remote access endpoints.

 ### Immediate use cases and benefits

-- Secure remote access to internal infrastructure by internal team.
+- Secure remote access to internal infrastructure and services by internal team.
-- Secure remote access to internal infrastructure for 3rd party vendors.
+- Secure remote access to internal infrastructure and services for 3rd party vendors.
 - Follow best practice security for remote access.

 <!-- GETTING STARTED -->